harrycresswell/harry/content/articles/responsive-images-cloudinary.md

 [Cloudinary](https://cloudinary.com/), a cloud based image solution makes this laborious task somewhat simple, by automatically adapting images for delivery in any context.

 The article presents a problem Cloudinary helps solve, then provides a quickstart guide to help you get set up.
-This is particularly suited to those working with static or serverless sites, where hosting images directly within a repository can lead to issues down the line.
+This is particularly suited to those working with static or serverless sites, where hosting images directly within a repository can lead to performance issues down the line.

 ## The Problem